openconfig/featureprofiles/feature/gribi/otg_tests/mpls_compliance/README.md

   pop the top label.
 * Validate that gRIBI transactions are successfully processed by the server.

+## TE-9.4: Pop N Labels from Stack

+* Configure DUT with destination interface connected to an ATE.
+The ATE is configured to have assigned address `192.0.2.2`.
+* Program DUT with a label forwarding entry matching label 100 and specifying to
+  pop:
+    * Label `100`
+    * Label stack `[100, 42]`
+    * Label stack `[100, 42, 43, 44, 45]`

 ## Protocol/RPC Parameter coverage

 *   gRIBI: